Best CBD for Arthritis

 Given the long (but necessary) ingredients list, this topical product is affordable at 10 cents per mg of CBD or $50 for a one-time purchase or $35 for a recurring subscription.

 This salve is relatively thick and easy to apply, but note that it’s difficult to determine exactly how much CBD you’ll use.
 There’s no guidance on how much to scoop each time, which makes sense, considering you’ll need to use a lot more on a kneecap than a finger joint.
 The act of massaging the salve into your skin is relaxing and restorative in itself, so you’ll have multiple methods of relief.
-But one of the only studies on topical CBD in humans found that it took 250mg per day to find relief for arthritic knees.
+However, one of the only studies on topical CBD in humans found that it took 250mg per day to find relief for arthritic knees.
 That means you’d have to use half of this balm every day for months at a time.
-So, it may help, but don’t go in with high hopes.
+So, it may help but don’t go in with high hopes.

 Lazarus Naturals